-The power level function can be tough to navigate, and the light flickers at times.
+The power-level function can be tough to navigate.

 Stainless steel microwaves look sleek and modern, but that’s not the whole story.
 There’s more to a stainless steel microwave than meets the eye when it comes to selecting this indispensable kitchen appliance.
 Though most countertop microwaves have a stainless front, there are also some that have a stainless steel interior.

 Lower-cost microwaves tend to have powder-coated metal exterior and interior surfaces.
 Pricier microwave ovens have stainless steel exterior and interior surfaces.
 Some higher-end stainless microwaves have a ceramic-coated steel interior, which is also durable and scratch resistant, but it may develop cracks over time.
 As with virtually all kitchen appliances, your choice will be based not just on looks but also on preferred features and the size that fits your countertop.

 Our shopping guide focuses on stainless steel countertop microwaves, but much of the information pertains to over-the-range and built-in stainless steel microwave models, too.
 If you’re ready to buy a new microwave, check out our top picks.

 When shopping for a stainless steel microwave, the most important considerations are size, performance, and power.

 Compact microwaves generally have 0.7 cubic feet of interior space, ideal for quickly reheating a drink or small dish of food.